gigawatts/KringleCon2020/terminals.md

 Enter choice [1 - 5] 2
 # KringleCon III and Holiday Hack Challenge Code of Conduct
-1. Use the challenges here to have fun, explore, engage, and develop your cyber security s kills!
+1. Use the challenges here to have fun, explore, engage, and develop your cyber security skills!
 2. Be kind!
 Feel free to encourage and help other players!
-Let Santa's elves (support@holi dayhackchallenge.com) know if something seems off.
-Please be mindful that there are childr en playing.
+Let Santa's elves (support@holidayhackchallenge.com) know if something seems off.
+Please be mindful that there are children playing.
 Santa is watching!
-3. Please don't post full answers publicly until the official contest ends on Monday, Janu ary 4, 2021.
+3. Please don't post full answers publicly until the official contest ends on Monday, January 4, 2021.
 4. SANS Holiday Hack strives to create an atmosphere of learning, growth, and community.
-W e value the participation and input, in this event and in the industry, of people of all g enders, sexual identities, cultures, socioeconomic backgrounds, races, ethnicities, nation alities, religions, and ages.
+We value the participation and input, in this event and in the industry, of people of all genders, sexual identities, cultures, socioeconomic backgrounds, races, ethnicities, nationalities, religions, and ages.
 Please support this atmosphere with respectful behavior and speech.
 This applies to all online interactions associated with KringleCon and the Holiday Hack Challenge, including game chat and discussions.
 # KringleCon III and Holiday Hack Challenge Terms of Use
 1. This service includes a "group chat" component.
 We cannot make any guarantees about the accuracy, quality, or age-appropriateness of chat messages.
 2. All activity and interactions within Holiday Hack Challenge are monitored and recorded.
- We use this information to maintain an environment that is both safe and condusive to lea rning.
+We use this information to maintain an environment that is both safe and condusive to learning.
-3. Players should avoid engaging in techniques on any Holiday Hack Challenge server that m ay negatively affect the server's operational status and/or availability.
+3. Players should avoid engaging in techniques on any Holiday Hack Challenge server that may negatively affect the server's operational status and/or availability.
-4. Players must not attack Holiday Hack Challenge servers (*.holidayhackchallenge.com, *.k ringlecon.com, etc.) unless otherwise directed.
-If you have any questions about target sco pe, please email: support@holidayhackchallenge.com.
+4. Players must not attack Holiday Hack Challenge servers (*.holidayhackchallenge.com, *.kringlecon.com, etc.) unless otherwise directed.
+If you have any questions about target scope, please email: support@holidayhackchallenge.com.
-5. E-mail addresses collected will be used in accordance with the SANS Privacy Policy (htt ps://www.sans.org/privacy/).
+5. E-mail addresses collected will be used in accordance with the SANS Privacy Policy (https://www.sans.org/privacy/).

 Enter choice [1 - 5] 3
 Name:               Floor:      Room: